kingcars/mxr-stack-workshop/README.md

 });
 ```

 The first thing we want to do from here is tell the machine what its initial state will be.
-In this case, we want the machine to start in a waiting state:
+Let's call this state `waiting`:

 ```javascript
 const homeMachine = Machine({